haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

   Note that access values are always implicitly initialized.

 *
-  The address value is non-static.
+  The address value is nonstatic.
 Here GNAT is more permissive than the RM, and allows the address value to be the address of a previously declared stand-alone variable, as long as it does not itself have an address clause.